Princeton-CDH/startwords/content/issues/5/visualizing-african-student-mobility/index.md

 Liberian student Fatima Massaquoi, who first appears in HBCU catalogs in 1936, for example, attended two Tennessee HBCUs---Lane College and Fisk University---and thus has two sets of index cards.
 Fatima was not the first in her family to study at an HBCU.
 Her father, Momolu Massaquoi, attended the Christian Methodist Episcopal Church's Central Tennessee College (later called Walden University) in 1888.
 Unlike some African students whose travels were sponsored by their home governments, US immigration port records show that the Massaquoi family was able to self-fund Fatima's journey to the US.
 Fatima began her US education at Lane, which was then led by a former classmate of her father's.
 After completing her studies at Lane, Fatima decided she wanted to pursue graduate work in sociology.
 Unfortunately, Lane did not have such a program at the time, so she enrolled at Fisk.
 Fatima, like many other students, began her studies at an institution where she had relational connections and later continued her studies at institutions that were better suited for her academic interests.
 Although Bond hoped to highlight the contribution of HBCUs to African students' educational formation, my study of Fatima's record suggests that African students also played a pivotal role in "shaping the nature, meaning and scope of their mobility" by attending multiple institutions.[^13] As one of the relatively few African women who studied in the US during the twentieth century, Fatima's presence in archival records also invites scholars to consider the role of gender in mediating the migratory experiences of African students.[^14]

-{{< figure src="images/fig6-mdodona.png" alt="Two documents side by side, a registration card and a typewritten index card." caption="**Figure 6.** (Left) One of David Mdodana’s index cards.
-(Right) Harry Maponyane's World War I Draft Registration Card." attr="Ancestry.com, World War I Draft Registration Cards, 1917—1918.
+{{< figure src="images/fig6-mdodona.png" alt="Two documents side by side, a registration card and a typewritten index card." caption="**Figure 6.** (Left) David Mdodana’s World War I Draft Registration Card.
+Ancestry.com, World War I Draft Registration Cards, 1917—1918.
+(Right) One of David Mdodana’s index cards.
 Horace Mann Bond Papers, Robert S. Cox Special Collections and University Archives Research Center, UMass Amherst Libraries.">}}
 {{< wrap class="txt-only" >}}
 #-----------------------------------------------------------------------------------
 | FIGURE.
 Two documents side by side, a registration card and a typewritten index
 | card.
 |
-| CAPTION: **Figure 6.** (Left) One of David Mdodana’s index cards.
-(Right) Harry
+| CAPTION: **Figure 6.** (Left) David Mdodana’s World War I Draft Registration Card.
-| Maponyane World War I Draft Registration Card.
+| Ancestry.com, World War I Draft Registration Cards, 1917—1918.
+(Right) One of
+| David Mdodana’s index cards.
+Horace Mann Bond Papers, Robert S. Cox Special
+| Collections and University Archives Research Center, UMass Amherst Libraries.
 |
-| ATTRIBUTION: (Left) Ancestry.com.
-U.S., World War I Draft Registration Cards,
-| 1917-1918.
-(Right) Horace Mann Bond Papers, Robert S. Cox Special Collections and
-| University Archives Research Center, UMass Amherst Libraries.
 #-----------------------------------------------------------------------------------
 {{</ wrap >}}